 We developed an original method for analysing energy and transport poverty in the UK and constructed two unique metrics:

-- The energy poverty metric combines data on heating burdens, energy efficiency and social vulnerability
+- The fuel poverty metric combines data on heating burdens, energy efficiency and social vulnerability

 Energy and transport equations: